tash-had/coursehub/deliverables/deliverable_3/iteration-03.review.md

-Our most important feature that we did not implement was allowing users to add courses they have taken.
-We were going to use this information about a user so that when they reply to someone's comment about a specific course and if they have taken that course, it would indicate somehow in the reply that they have taken it before.
-This would be useful as the initial comment maker will most likely respect their answer more as they have taken the course before.
-We were not able to implement this feature due to the time constraint.
-We wanted to focus on the core features first.
+Our most important feature that we did not implement was allowing users to record which courses they have taken.
+We were going to use this information to indicate whether commenters had already taken the course or were only considering enrolment.
+This would be useful for communicating to users whose comments could be taken as legitimate advice.
+We were not able to implement this feature due to the time constraint, and since we would have been unable to validate the users' selections of courses they had taken.
+In any case, we wanted to focus on the core features first.

 Our second most important feature that we did not implement was allowing a user to delete a comment.
-This feature would be useful if a user realizes he has posted something that he regrets or this could also be used by a moderator to delete inappropriate comments.
-This feature was also not implemented due to the time constraint and as mentioned above, we had more core features to focus on.
+This one is self-explanatory, and we could not accomplish it simply due to time constraints.
+One last feature which we had not the time to complete to our satisfaction was user profiles, as we were unhappy with the general lack of information about each user which we were able to display.

 ## Meeting Highlights